-1. Path to Compliance for Homeowners: The Assembly is advisedPage 2 of 5Waterbody Setback Advisory Board to establish a path to compliance for homes built within the 75foot setback area of lakes in violation of MSB 17.55.
+1. Path to Compliance for Homeowners: The Assembly is advised to establish a path to compliance for homes built within the 75foot setback area of lakes in violation of MSB 17.55.
 This compliance pathway should require the design and construction of mitigation measures to be developed and overseen by a qualified professional registered in the State of Alaska, and should maintain a minimum setback of 45 feet.